 Read: Tricks And Tips on the Best Sleeping Direction as Per Vastu for Better Sleep

 To this day, in India, people have been paying due respect to the house Vastu Purusha wishing to ensure peace and prosperity.

 Where To Place Vastu Purusha in House

-Now you might wonder what the benefit of having a suitable Vastu Purusha position at home is?
+Now you might wonder what the benefit of having a suitable Vastu Purusha position at home is.
 Let us explain.
 The Vastu teaches that the sun is the ultimate source of energy on the earth.
-Therefore, we use certain rooms more commonly during the day than the other.
+Therefore, we use certain rooms more commonly during the day than the others.
 Keeping this in mind, the Vastu Shastra helps ensure that each room gets maximum exposure to sunlight when they are most commonly used.